0xTCG/aldy/README.rst

 Please send us this file, and we will try to resolve the issue.

-This file contains no private information of any kind except for the phasing information and mutation counts at the target gene locus as well as the file name.
+This file contains no private information of any kind except for the phasing information and variant counts at the target gene locus as well as the file name.

 Sample datasets